Plumbing Mistake #1: Vents and Traps

 Plumbing Mistake #9: Using Drain Cleaner in the Wrong Places

-When it comes to draining cleaners, be cautious.
+When it comes to drain cleaners, be cautious.
 Most commercial drain cleaning products are safe to use on bathroom and kitchen sinks as well as tubs and showers, but toilets can be damaged if you use the wrong type of cleaner.
 To avoid these problems with drain cleaners, make sure to carefully read all labels before use.

 Plumbing Mistake #10: Leaving an Outside Hose Connected in Winter